Religion of the Shang dynasty: Divination

 The Shang practised pyromancy – a form of divination using fire – to communicate indirectly with spirits.
-Major Shang periods from the middle of the second millennium BC were all characterised by pyromancy using oracle bones, but it was only the Late Shang (c.
-1250 – 1050 BC) when inscriptions on these bones appeared.
+Although major Shang periods all featured pyromancy with oracle bones, literate divination only appeared during the Late Shang (c.
+1250 – 1050 BC) when about one-tenth of the corpus was with inscriptions.
 The oldest divinatory inscriptions have been dated to c.
 1250 BC, although the script itself possibly traces its origin back to considerably earlier periods.
-(Note: Twenty-six oracle bones from the era of Wu Ding have been dated to 1254 – 1197 BC, with the oldest dated to 1254 – 1221 BC.
-The probability range given is 68%, but simulation studies indicate that each sample's true age has a probability of 80–90% of falling in the range.)
-However, inscribed oracle bones still constituted only one-tenth of the corpus excavated at the last Shang capital.
-The inscriptions also show signs of Shang engagement with other divination methods, such as those employing polygrams.
+(Note: Twenty-six oracle bones from the era of Wu Ding have been dated to 1254 – 1197 BC, with the oldest dated to 1254 – 1221 BC within a confidence level of 80–90%.)
+Shang inscriptions also seemingly imply engagement with divination using polygrams.

 Shang divination typically took place in temples, but also could be conducted outside of ritual centres.
 Oracle bones primarily included scapulae or turtle plastrons, to which the staff applied heat after cleaning and preparing.
-(Note: Excavators of the Yinxu site were informed of pens which might be used by the Shang to keep turtles.)
+(Note: Excavators of the Yinxu site were informed of pens which might be used by the Shang to keep turtles, the source for their shells.)
 Bone cracks produced during the process were seen as messages from the spirits, and scribes then wrote the interpretation on the bones.
 After a divination ritual, the used oracle bones were stripped of their divine qualities, and were subsequently buried in pits.

-Typically, a full inscription includes a preface – which records the date and place of divination together with the diviner's name – accompanied by the charge that outlines the concerned topic, the king's prognostication, and a verification recording the actual outcome.
+Typically, a full inscription includes a preface – which records the date and place of divination together with the diviner's name – accompanied by a charge that outlines the concerned topic, the king's prognostication, and a verification recording the actual outcome.
 (Note: The prognostication and verification are very rare in Shang inscriptions.
 Most often, the decision to include verification in divinations indicate that the subject divined was of crucial importance to the socio-political situation of the Shang state.
 Similarly, prognostications are seldom found in inscriptions; for example, only 1.2% of the Bin-group divinations contain this part.
 Some inscriptions also contain crack notations and crack numbers.)
 Many divinations follow a formula of positive and negative charges accompanying each other, reflecting the Shang dualistic theology of complementarity.
 It is common for multiple numbers of the same divination to appear on a single bone, in which case the date records help establish their sequence.